astronomer/airflow-guides/guides/airflow-great-expectations.md

 The `GreatExpectationsOperator` supports multiple ways of invoking validation with Great Expectations:

-- Using an expectation suite name and `batch_kwargs`.
+- Using an Expectation Suite name and `batch_kwargs`.
-- Using a list of expectation suite names and `batch_kwargs`.
+- Using a list of Expectation Suite names and `batch_kwargs`.
-- Using a checkpoint.
+- Using a Checkpoint.

 This means that the parameters you pass to the operator depend on how you would like to invoke Great Expectations validation.
 As a simple example, assuming you have a single Expectation Suite `my_suite` and a simple batch of data, such as a database table called `my_table`, you can use the following parameters: